jeffman/Mother2GbaTranslation/README.md

 This project aims to both complete the VWF codebase and to provide a tool for translating the game's dialogue.
 My new intent is to bring the hack to a state where I can just sit down and translate text efficiently in my spare time with a graphical tool.
 Not only that, but having such a tool means that other people can contribute!

 ### Status
 The core of the VWF is complete.
 But it needs to be implemented in dozens of different places in the game's code.
 I've finished many of them, but there are probably still many more.
-Pretty much all of the game's text still needs to be translated too.
+16% of the game's text still needs to be translated though.

 Some screenshots: